zendrive/docs/api/api_endpoints.rst

     "drivers[i].info", "Various metrics of the driver."
     "drivers[i].info.num_trips", "Number of trips."
     "drivers[i].info.distance_km", "Distance travelled in kilometers."
-    "drivers[i].info.duration_seconds, "Total drive time of the driver across all trips in seconds" "drivers[i].info.driver_start_date", "The first time we saw data from this driver."
+    "drivers[i].info.duration_seconds", "Total drive time of the driver across all trips in seconds" "drivers[i].info.driver_start_date", "The first time we saw data from this driver."
     "drivers[i].info.attributes", "Additional attributes of the driver if it was provided during setup of the Zendrive SDK.
 The attributes are returned here as a json string.
 This is **NA** if no attributed were provided."
     "drivers[i].driving_behavior", "Returns driver score and event ratings calculated over the interval specified."